 Conclusion

 Most of us are quick to judge.
 We want to be right and part of the winning team.
-We don’t, however, realize that even though you might not be on the losing team, by having a loser everyone loses in the end.
-Everyone suffered during the wars of the past.
+We don’t, however, realise that even though you might not be on the losing team, having a loser means that everyone loses in the end.
+Everyone suffered during the past wars.
 Those who won lost as many loved ones as those who lost.

 Judgment is not about being right or wrong.
-When you improve your Judgment it is about finding resolve so that everyone walks away a winner.
+When you improve your Judgment, it is about finding a resolution so that everyone walks away a winner.
 If everyone doesn’t win, everyone loses.